cjus/raspi-thc/README.md

 # raspi-thc
 Raspberry Pi Zero W - Time Hacker Clock

 A Time Hacker Clock is a device based on the Time Hacker Method (THM).
-THM combines simple productivity guidelines with shapes or colors to quickly convey how much time remains in a given day or time block.
+THM combines simple productivity guidelines with devices that emit shapes or colors to quickly convey how much time remains in a given day or time block.

 This version of the clock uses a Raspberry Pi Zero and a light strip to cast color onto a nearby wall.